Coesfeld Cross: Historic development of the Coesfeld Cross rituals

-The prince-bishop promoted the pilgrimage financially and morally, by personally participating in the cross festivals and initiating a great, annual, celebratory, annual thanksgiving procession, called Hessenutjacht, that made its way around the ramparts of the town of Coesfeld at Pentecost.
+The prince-bishop promoted the pilgrimage financially and morally, by personally participating in the cross festivals and initiating a great, annual, celebratory thanksgiving procession, called Hessenutjacht, that made its way around the ramparts of the town of Coesfeld at Pentecost.
 He also donated a new altar of the Holy Cross in the Church of Saint Lambert and had the so-called "Great Way of the Cross" (Großer Kreuzweg) laid out.
 After the death of Galen, veneration of the cross declined again, fires left the townsfolk impoverished, so that it is unlikely that any more processions were held during this period and, although on 23 June 1727 Pope Benedict XIII granted all the worshippers of the Coesfeld Cross a plenary indulgence, it was little visited as a pilgrimage destination.
 It took the cross anniversary in 1756 before its popularity resurged.
 Subsequent anniversaries in 1806, 1850 (!) and especially in 1902, following the political oppression of the Roman Catholic Church during the Kulturkampf, saw the number of outside pilgrims rise sharply again.
 Even the Nazis could not initially suppress participation in the cross festivals and processions until 12 May 1940 when all processions were prohibited for "air defence reasons".
 The first cross celebrations after the war took place at Pentecost 1945, but due to the destruction of Coesfeld in March 1945, there was no festival; this did not take place again until 1946.
 Its next anniversary in 1950 was celebrated again without interference, but since then the Coesfeld Cross has not been the destination of outside processions.
 Since 1982, the Coesfeld Cross has remained for conservation reasons in St. Lambert's Church and a replica was made for the procession.
 The last cross anniversary took place in 2000 in the light of changed social relations as well as ecumenical progress.